Makhaira/VoronDocs/setup/startup.md

 #### Common QGL Problems

 * If the QGL is having issues with too high of a standard deviation and the printer is heated and stable, check Z belt tension.
 Make sure they are reasonably tight and even.
-Guidance can be found in the Voron Discord on how to use a sound spectrum analyser to help with this.
 * If QGL fails with being unable to reach the probe in time, do a `FIRMWARE_RESTART`, manually level the bed as closely as possible, then home (`G28`) and re-attempt.

 ### Bed Mesh Only (Switchwire)